mindsdb/lightwood/README.md

 </p>

 #### i) Pre-processing and cleaning
-For each column in your dataset, Lightwood will identify the suspected data type (numeric, categorical, etc.) via a brief statistical analysis.
+For each column in your dataset, Lightwood will identify the suspected data type (numerical, categorical, etc.) via a brief statistical analysis.
 From this, it will generate a JSON-AI syntax.

 If the user keeps default behavior, Lightwood will perform a brief pre-processing approach to clean each column according to its identified data type.
 From there, it will split the data into train/dev/test splits.

 The `cleaner` and `splitter` objects respectively refer to the pre-processing and the data splitting functions.

 #### ii) Feature Engineering
 Data can be converted into features via "encoders".
-Encoders represent the rules for transforming pre-processed data into a numerical representations that a model can be used.
+Encoders represent the rules for transforming pre-processed data into numerical representations that a model can be used.

 Encoders can be **rule-based** or **learned**.
 A rule-based encoder transforms data per a specific set of instructions (ex: normalized numerical data) whereas a learned encoder produces a representation of the data after training (ex: a "\[CLS\]" token in a language model).

-Encoders are assigned to each column of data based on the data type; users can override this assignment either at the column-based level or at the data-type based level.
+Encoders are assigned to each column of data based on the data type; users can override this assignment either at the column-based level or at the data-type-based level.
 Encoders inherit from the `BaseEncoder` class.

 #### iii) Model Building and Training
 We call a predictive model that intakes *encoded* feature data and outputs a prediction for the target of interest a `mixer` model.
 Users can either use Lightwood's default mixers or create their own approaches inherited from the `BaseMixer` class.

-We predominantly use PyTorch based approaches, but can support other models.
+We predominantly use PyTorch-based approaches but can support other models.

 ## Usage

 We invite you to check out our [documentation](https://mindsdb.github.io/lightwood/) for specific guidelines and tutorials!
 Please stay tuned for updates and changes.

 ### Quick use cases
 Lightwood works with `pandas.DataFrames`.
-Once a DataFrame is loaded, defined a "ProblemDefinition" via a dictionary.
+Once a DataFrame is loaded, define a "ProblemDefinition" via a dictionary.
 The only thing a user needs to specify is the name of the column to predict (via the key `target`).

 Create a JSON-AI syntax from the command `json_ai_from_problem`.
 Lightwood can then use this object to *automatically generate python code filling in the steps of the ML pipeline* via `code_from_json_ai`.

 You can make a `Predictor` object, instantiated with that code via `predictor_from_code`.

-To train a `Predictor` end-to-end, starting with unprocessed data, users can use the `predictor.learn()` command with the data.
+To train a `Predictor` end-to-end, starting with unprocessed data, users can use the `predictor. learn()` command with the data.

 ```python
 import pandas as pd